 Cecil Kim has been working as a concept artist in the entertainment industry for over 15 years.
 He received his BFA from Art Center College of Design.
 Upon completion, he started his career at Square USA, where he got the chance to work on Parasite Eve and Final Fantasy IX.
 In 2000, Cecil joined Sony Santa Monica where he worked on several hit games including the God of War series, moving up to become a visual development lead on God of War 3.
 In addition to creative work, he also teaches at Art Center College of Design and Otis College of Art and Design.
 In early 2010, Cecil was awarded the British Academy of Film and Television Arts’ Artistic Achievement Award.
 Cecil founded Section Studios with Justin Yun and they are now working on their own IP projects.

-Neil Huxley signed onto the Mothership roster in January 2012 after joining its sister company, Digital Domain, as a creative director for commercials a year earlier.
+Neil Huxley’s experience in both helping to create some of the most celebrated video game trailers and commercials has helped him as he has now moved fully the directorial realm.
+Previously he was signed to the Mothership roster in 2012 as a creative director after joining its sister company, Digital Domain years earlier.
 Having worked for many years as a designer and art director on productions including Avatar and Watchmen, Neil applied his creative sensibilities to several trailers and spots for Digital Domain/Mothership, including the AICP-recognized trailer for Transformers: Fall of Cybertron that launched the game at the Video Game Awards, the E3 launch trailer for Ghost Recon: Future Soldier, television spots for The Darkness II and NBA 2K13, and a show open for the Fox TV debut of UFC (Ultimate Fighting Championship) – which tapped into Neil’s amateur mixed martial arts experience.
 He recently directed the launch spot for EA’s Dead Space 3, “Take Down the Terror,” which combined live action, high-end CG and gameplay footage, and has received more than 1.3 million YouTube views.
 A Los Angeles transplant, Huxley is a Londoner at heart.
 He is currently directing an independent feature documentary, Portrait of an Assassin, about retired East London boxer Jimmy Flint.

 Ross Blocher currently serves as Training Project Manager for Walt Disney Animation Studios where he and his team are responsible for providing a variety of training content, including content ranging from guest speakers and subject matter experts to software trainers and online resources.
 Responsibilities also include the scheduling of training sessions for Disney Animation Studio employees as well as ensuring the availability of the collection of recorded materials.
 He has been in his current position for more than 3 years.
 Ross is a graduate of Woodbury University where he earned a BFA in Animation in 2004.
 After graduating, he served as an assistant to the Animation Department at Woodbury University until 2006.
 Before moving into his current position, Ross worked as a Compositor and Technical Director on various movies including The Simpsons Movie, The Princess and the Frog and Winnie the Pooh.